Working At Height Courses

 Although these changes aren’t due until April 2026, early preparation is key.
 Here are the practical steps employers should begin taking now:

-• Equip managers with the knowledge and tools to handle SSP queries, report absences correctly, and understand the updated entitlement criteria
+• Equip managers with the knowledge and tools to handle Statutory Sick Pay (SSP) queries, report absences correctly, and understand the updated entitlement criteria

 • Include absence management in your ongoing compliance training